saschaleib/dokuwiki-plugin-adhoctables/README.md

   * `[rowspan=…]` – number of columns the cell should span (integer: 1…1000)

 Note that in addition to the specific attributes, also all the general attributes from the [Ad-Hoc Tags](https://github.com/saschaleib/dokuwiki-plugin-adhocwrap)-plugin can be added.
 This includes: `#id`, `class`, `:lang`, and other extended attributes, like `[style=…]`.

+:information_source: Please also see the [DokuWiki page](https://github.com/saschaleib/dokuwiki-plugin-adhoctables) of this plugin.